murgurgulor/the-murgurgu-lore/src/site/notes/Cairn/Modified Cairn.md

 #### Wilderness Cycle
 Each Watch of Wilderness Travel, the following Cycle of events happens:
 1. The GM describes the current environment and rehashes the party's situation, giving any pertinent information that is immediately noticeable to the characters.
-2. At **Sunrise** and **Sunset** (so, during the Morning Watch and Afternoon Watch), the GM rolls the Wilderness Event Die to see what unexpected events will transpire in the coming 12 hours.
+2. At **Sunrise** and **Sunset**, the GM rolls the Wilderness Event Die to see what unexpected events will transpire in the coming 12 hours.
 If the party elects to travel during the Night Watch, an additional Event Die is rolled.
 3. The players each declare what Wilderness Action their characters will be doing during the Watch.
 4. The GM narrates the Watch's happenings, and incorporates the result of the Wilderness Event Die to which the player characters can respond.
 5. At the end of the Watch, any resources are checked against their duration and inventory is updated.
 If the party hasn't reached their destination, the Cycle begins anew.